Skip to content

 Do chefs prefer convection ovens?

-Professional chefs choose a convection oven for the thermal control and even cooking it provides.
-They heat efficiently, a convection oven also reduces overall cooking time.
+Professional chefs choose a convection oven for thermal control and even cooking.
+They heat efficiently, and a convection oven also reduces overall cooking time.
 This is beneficial in a restaurant kitchen that operates with limited time and space.

-If you are considering buying a convection oven you should read about the differences in my article Convection Oven vs Toaster Oven these two appliances offer similar features.
+If you are considering buying a convection oven you should read about the differences in this article convection oven vs toaster oven these two appliances offer similar features.

 Conclusion: Microwave vs Convection Oven